Fingers Crossed !

 • Catmint: Fragrant foliage and lavender-blue flowers in early summer

-• Baptisia or False Indigo: Pealike blue flowers in late spring followed by attractive seedpods
+• Baptisia or False Indigo: Pealike blue flowers in late spring followed by attractive seedpods.

 • Liriope or Lilyturf: Dark green grass-like foliage